Photo by Andrea Piacquadio from Pexels

-The annual percentage interest rate (APR) for payday loans is calculated by dividing the amount of interest paid by the amount borrowed; multiplying the result by 365, dividing that number by the length of repayment term in days, and multiplying by 100.
-For example, for a two-week loan charging $15 per $100 borrowed, the APR = (((15 / 100) x 365)) / 14) x 100 = 391%
+The annual percentage interest rate (APR) for payday loans is calculated by dividing the amount of interest and fees paid by the amount borrowed, multiplying the result by 365, dividing that number by the length of repayment term in days, and multiplying by 100.
+For example, for a two-week loan charging $15 per $100 borrowed, the APR = (((15 / 100) x 365) / 14) x 100 = 391%.

 Why can payday loans charge such high interest rates?